 Admissions requirements at Liberty are relatively relaxed.
 First–time freshman applicants must submit a self–certification affirming they have earned a high school diploma or equivalent.
 Transfer applicants must provide college transcripts and should have a GPA of 2.0 or better.
 Military credits often transfer.

-Liberty university is regionally accredited by Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Liberty University Online is regionally accredited by Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 ASU in Skysong, Arizona, offers a bachelor’s of arts in business with a concentration in retail management.
 The online retail management degree consists of 120 credit hours, which most students complete in four years, and includes coursework in food retailing, leading organizations, essentials of services marketing, and quality management.
 Classes last seven and a half weeks, with two class cycles per semester, and the divided–semester schedule provides six start dates per year.